skorzennik/backup-to-cloud/README.md

    - support AZ hot, cool and archive.
  - Can also upload using `rclone` (only tested using Google Drive)
    - the CLIs `aws`, `az-cli` and/or `rclone` need to be configured
- - Can write what should be uploaded to a local disk (using the `ldisk:` "cloud"):
+ - Can write what should be uploaded to a local disk (using the `ldisk:` 'cloud'):
    - hence can backup to a different local disk, USB stick, etc..
  - The scanning can be run in parallel for each of the directories located under the base location:
-   - scanning NetApp NFS storage can be sped up using `xcp`"
+   - scanning NetApp NFS storage can be sped up using `xcp`:
      - to use it `xcp` must be working (installed, licensed and activated),
      - `xcp` can only be run as `root`.
  - The creation and uploading of the tar and split sets can also be run in parallel.